openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 #### Pure-hearted

 Any goodly-natured creature you encounter is friendly toward you by default rather than neutral.
 Circumstances can alter this, but even if rumors or actions you’ve taken would influence a good creature negatively, it remains one step friendlier than it otherwise would have been.

-#### Resilient

-Once per game session, you can automatically succeed a Fortitude action roll of Challenge Rating less than or equal to 10 + twice your Fortitude score.

 #### Scavenger